bluenote-1577/fairy/README.md

 After metagenomic assembly, optimal workflows require aligning reads for **all metagenomic read samples** against contigs to obtain coverages before using a binner like [metabat2](https://bitbucket.org/berkeleylab/metabat).
 Unfortunately, all-to-all alignment of samples to assemblies is very slow.

 **Fairy** resolves this bottleneck by using a fast k-mer alignment-free method to obtain coverage instead of aligning reads.
-Fairy's coverages are correlated with BWA (but still approximate).
+Fairy's coverages are correlated with aligners (but still approximate).

 Preliminary binning results show that using fairy instead of BWA for *multi-sample* binning recovers a similar amount of high-quality bins.
 However, **sylph is 10-1000x faster than BWA for all-to-all coverage calculation**.
 For single-sample binning, fairy may be slightly worse than BWA, but is still usable.